Geethen/geeforec.github.io/content/post/practical-4.md

 To save this map online as a GEE app, follow the steps below:

-1. Click the 'Apps' button above Select 'NEW APP'
+1. Click the `Apps` button above Select `NEW APP`
 2. Give the App a Name
 3. Leave everything else default
-4. Click 'PUBLISH' URL will appear - Click this to see your first online interactive map
+4. Click `PUBLISH` URL will appear - Click this to see your first online interactive map
-5. If you see a 'Not ready' page, give it a few minutes and try again
+5. If you see a `Not ready` page, give it a few minutes and try again

 ![](/images/prac4_f2.png)
 **Figure 1:** Steps to publish interactive map online.
 Use URL to access.